CoolyDucks/Mint/README.md

 # License

-Mint Package is open source and licensed under the "BSD 3 Cloud"
+Mint Package is open source and licensed under the "BSD 3 Clause"